blambeau/viiite/_posts/2011-08-17-linear-progressions.md

 ## Interpretation

 This kind of benchmark can be a bit misleading.
 The fact that the curves are linear says nothing about the complexity of the tested algorithm.
-What is true, is that the delta between the different curves (precisely, the difference of their slope) is representative of the efficiency difference between bench_attr and bench_method.
+However, the delta between the different curves (precisely, the difference of their slope) is representative of the difference of efficiency between bench_attr and bench_method.
 As Aaron himself says: *the benchmark shows a constant amount of work in a linear progression*.

-Outputting a graph here is only interresting for visual reasons: the intuitive message is very clear, and that's why Aaron probably did it that way.
-Observe that the following way of conducting the comparison share the same information:
+Outputting a graph here is only interresting for visual reasons: the intuitive message is very clear.
+That's probably why Aaron did it that way.
+Observe that the following way of conducting the comparison shares the same information, but is less convenient for a talk:

     # bench_attr_vs_method_2.rb
     require 'viiite'